News|Safety equipment April 14, 2014

 The next time you are asked to assess the compliance of a roof safety anchor, remember to ask whether it is certified to meet AS/NZS5532 and, just as importantly, for the credentials of the testing facility.

-*About the author: Carl Sachs is the managing director of fall prevention company, Workplace Access & Safety, and a director of the Working At Heights Association.
+*About the author: Carl Sachs is the managing director of a fall prevention company, Workplace Access & Safety, and a director of the Working At Heights Association.
 Mr Sachs was also a member of the committee that drafted AS/NZS5532.